-As expected, there is no single strategy that will resolve all the housing affordability challenges and as a result, the strategies are interrelated and were created to address different facets of housing needs.
-Together, in concert these recommendations and action steps provide a blueprint for the City to begin acting on and implementing each recommendation over the next five years.
+As expected, there is no "silver bullet" to address the housing affordability challenges and as a result, the strategies are interrelated and were created to address different facets of housing needs.
+Together, these recommendations and action steps provide a blueprint for the City to begin acting on and implementing each recommendation over the next several years.